apache/mynewt-site/docs/chapter1/project1.md

 #### Building the newt tool

-* You will now use go to run the newt.go program to build the newt tool.
+* You will now use Go to run the newt.go program to build the newt tool.
 You will have to use `go build` command which compiles and writes the resulting executable to an output file named `newt`.
 The `-o` option is used to specify a reasonable name such as `newt` for the the resulting executable and install the executable along with its dependencies in $GOPATH/bin.
 In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.

         $ ~/dev/go/bin/godep restore
         $ go build -o "$GOPATH"/bin/newt